Ab initio informed electronic stopping models for light ion propagation in metals

 Accurate quantification of the energy transfer to electrons in this regime is, therefore, required not only for the predictive modeling of fusion-relevant materials but also for the reliable interpretation of low-energy ion-beam experiments \cite{cushman2015low, rubel2023accelerator, wolf2024experimental} used to characterize near-surface composition, erosion, and implantation.

-To capture different atomic-scale processes and the resulting radiation damage, molecular dynamics (MD) simulations are often employed.
+To capture different irradiation-driven atomic-scale processes, molecular dynamics (MD) simulations are often employed.
 A common approach to incorporate electronic effects into MD involves introducing a velocity-dependent friction force acting on the ions into the equation of motion \cite{finnis1991thermal, nordlund1998defect, gao1998effects}.
 This approach relies on tabulated friction coefficients, derived from empirical models or \textit{ab initio} calculations, and captures the energy transfer from fast ions to the electronic system.
 Therefore, it is computationally inexpensive but neglects any feedback from the evolving electronic environment.
 Over longer timescales, as the lattice and electronic system approach thermal equilibrium, energy exchange between them becomes bidirectional.
 This regime, governed by electron-phonon coupling, requires to go beyond the Born-Oppenheimer approximation to account for the dynamic interplay between atomic motion and electronic excitations.